Using the /trace endpoint

 • parameters: the parameters called by disposable_income formula and their periods.

-You can see those variables and parameters in disposable_income definition.
+These variables and parameters are visible in the disposable_income definition.

-Following dependencies list, we can also see that:
+Following the full dependencies list, we can see that:

-• OpenFisca didn’t need to calculate the salary value as it was given in situation inputs; thus the /trace doesn’t evaluate its dependencies and parameters:
+• OpenFisca didn’t need to calculate the salary value as it was supplied in situation inputs; thus the /trace doesn’t evaluate its dependencies and parameters:

 {